eslavathvikram/mid/README.md

 -  I’m passionate about **Full Stack Development** & **Cybersecurity**
 -  Currently learning: **Spring Boot, MongoDB, and GitHub Actions**
--  Fun Fact: I once debugged a 50-line error just by adding a semicolon 😉
+-  Fun Fact: I once debugged a 50-line error just by adding a semicolon
+-  i have an project partner

 ---